nterl0k/CEF-Syslog-Canary/README.md

-# Syslog-Canary---MS-Office
+# CEF Syslog Canary
-A set of VBA scripts for MS Office Documents for Blue Team usage
+A set of VBA scripts, AutoIT, and Powershell code for Blue Team usage.